DataDog/kics/documentation/rules/terraform/azure/key_vault_secrets_content_type_undefined.md

 ### Description

- Key Vault Secrets in Azure should explicitly set the `content_type` attribute to define the type and intended usage of the stored secret.
+ Key Vault secrets in Azure should explicitly set the `content_type` attribute to define the type and intended usage of the stored secret.
 Omitting `content_type` can lead to poor secret management practices, making it more difficult to identify and handle secrets correctly, which increases the risk of accidental misuse or disclosure.
 A secure Terraform configuration includes the `content_type` attribute, as shown below:

 ```
 resource "azurerm_key_vault_secret" "example" {